 With specialization, much of your marketing is done for you once you have gained a reputation as an expert in your field.
 You’ll be asked to contribute guest blog posts on industry websites and to speak at conferences.
 People in the industry will associate your services so closely with theirs that your name will always be on the tip of their tongues.

-When you choose a particular niche on which to focus and combine that with the other strategies presented here, then your marketing team will be able to drive the company forward to greater success.
+When you choose a particular niche, your marketing team will be able to drive the company forward to greater marketing success.

 2. Research Your Clients, Brands and the Marketplace

 For B2B companies, all marketing campaigns will only be hit-or-miss efforts unless due diligence has been performed.
 That means knowing the target audience inside and out, including their needs and wants.
 It also means knowing your brands and understanding your competition.

 If that sounds like a lot of work, it is.
 However, it is far more productive to do this homework than not because it enables you to craft a B2B marketing plan that is more likely to be successful and drive your sales.

-Not only will case studies and other scientific inquiry help you to create the best B2B sales strategies but also it will aid in performance measurement.
-Research will provide the baselines you need to tell whether or not your B2B marketing planning is giving you a solid return on your investment.
+Case studies and other reports will help you to create the best B2B sales strategies, and it will make performance measurement possible later on.
+This research will provide baselines, which you need to tell whether or not your B2B marketing planning is giving you a solid return on your investment.
 This means enhanced opportunities to make changes when they are needed.

 Don’t limit your research to existing clients.
 Your efforts in this area should be just as robust for qualified leads and potential customers so that you can convert them into loyal clients.

 3. Create a Website That Is Immersive, Engaging and Encourages Action